BlackBeltTechnology/pandino/README.md

 ```

 Pandino has 3 mandatory init parameters:
-- `pandino.deployment.root`: defines the root path under which we will serve our bundles from
 - `pandino.manifest.fetcher`: an object with a `fetch()` method where we implement the Manifest loading mechanism
 - `pandino.bundle.importer`: an object with an `import()` method where we implement the JavaScript loading mechanism